Revitalizing a Neglected Garden

 Soil Regeneration and Natural Structure

 We began by carefully relocating existing trees and shrubs to create a clearer framework for the space.
-The borders were reshaped into soft, sweeping curves to guide the eye and movement throughout the garden.
-A full cutback of the herbaceous layer allowed us to reset the planting areas.
+Borders were reshaped into soft, sweeping curves that guide the eye and movement throughout the garden, while a full cutback of the herbaceous layer allowed us to reset the planting areas.

-To suppress weeds and improve biodiversity, we applied a cardboard base and topped it with 200mm of local concrete sand — a low-nutrient medium ideal for establishing a diverse mix of plant species.
-The sand also promotes drainage and long-term soil health.
-Planting is now underway, and the garden is set to transform into a resilient, richly textured landscape over the coming seasons.
+To suppress weeds and enrich biodiversity, we laid a cardboard base and topped it with 200mm of local concrete sand, a low-nutrient medium ideal for establishing a diverse mix of plant species.
+The sand also improves drainage and builds long-term soil health.
+With planting underway, the garden is set to evolve into a resilient, richly textured landscape over the coming seasons.

 More Gardens, More Stories